How to store tulip bulbs and save them for next year: easy tips for more flowers

 - Once lifted, brush off any soil and remove any diseased or damaged ones.

 - When they've dried out, separate the bulbs.
 The big bulb is your main flowerer for next year.
 Plant this as you would a new bulb, in autumn.
-'Put the smaller ones into pots, label them, and grow them on in a sunny place next year, taking off the flowerheads as they come,' says Monty.
-After about three years they will bulk out and you can use them in the garden.
+Smaller bulblets, which develop off the main stem, can be potted up, as explained below.

 How long can you store tulip bulbs for?